soniaisiganporia/awesome-cassandra/README.md

 - [scheduler](https://github.com/PagerDuty/scheduler) - A Scala library for scheduling arbitrary code to run at an arbitrary time.

 ### Logging
 - [cassandra-log4j-appender](https://github.com/datastax/cassandra-log4j-appender) - Cassandra appenders for Log4j.

 ### Open Source Applications
 - [Twissandra](https://github.com/twissandra/twissandra) - Twissandra is an example project, created to learn and demonstrate how to use Cassandra.
 Running the project will present a website that has similar functionality to Twitter.
 - [FiloDB](https://github.com/filodb/FiloDB) - High-performance distributed analytical database + Spark SQL queries + built for streaming.
 - [ChronoServer](https://github.com/cyngn/ChronoServer) - A test server for sampling how long it takes mobile & web clients to make various types of requests to a server doing common request patterns.
+- [Newts](http://opennms.github.io/newts/) - A time-series data store based on Apache Cassandra.
+This is part of the OpenNMS family of products that are used to monitor systems.

 ## Resources